 Tension this yarn end with your left hand, then using the crochet hook, hook the thread over the top of the needle to form the next crochet chain.
 Flip the thread under the knitting needle again and repeat to make the next chain.

-Now bring in your Main Yarn and knit the first row, then continue in your chosen pattern starting with a WS row.
+Now bring in your main coloured yarn and knit the first row, then continue in your chosen pattern starting with a wrong side row.

 Here's an excellent video from Lucy Neatby showing this method.
 She starts with a slip-knot whereas I prefer working a few chains to start off with, but otherwise the methods are the same.